how-to-firebase/secrets/README.md

 Open up the [Firebase web setup docs](https://firebase.google.com/docs/web/setup) and scroll down to the CDN script tags.
 Copy the entire block and paste it into your `src/index.html` file at the bottom of the `<head></head>` tag.

-We'll start with just the `firebase-app.js` and `firebase-auth.js` scripts.
-We'll add others as we progress through the build.
+We'll use `firebase-app.js`, `firebase-auth.js`, `firebase-firestore.js` and `firebase-functions.js` scripts.
 So go ahead and comment out or delete the other script tags.

 Finally, notice the script tag that contains `firebase.initializeApp(config)`.
 Replace the guts of that `<script>` tag with the contents of `__/firebase/init.js`.
 You can delete the first line if `init.js`... or leave it.
 It's up to you!

+Now add `firebase.firestore().settings({ timestampsInSnapshots: true });` to the end of the script tag.
+You don't need to understand this setting, but omitting it will result in nasty console errors.

 The final result should look something like this: